01 Apr 21 Common Horse Colors, Markings, & Patterns With Pictures

 Horse Color #2: Bay

 I like to say that bay horses remind me of chocolate since their coats are usually a rich brown, whether a lighter brown like milk chocolate or a darker brown like dark chocolate.
-Another visual indicator that a horse is a bay is that they will have black points across their bodies.
+Another visual indicator that a horse is a bay is that it will have black points across their bodies.
 Their muzzle, ears, mane, tail, and legs will appear black and fade into the brown coat.
-Bays can also have white facial and leg markings, but will always have black points.
+Bays can also have white facial and leg markings but will always have black points.